 More big Columbia River Chinook get caught here than at any other fishery combined.
 Wobblers fished between 30 and 50 feet is the tactic of choice on the outgoing tide.
 On the incoming, we’ll either troll wobblers or herring as fish suspend.
 This is a fun fishery for all, with the fishing and weather generally being good this time of year.
 My upriver bright trips are all run within 30 minutes of Portland.

 Bonneville Dam is a great place to ambush the Columbia River Fall Chinook run.
 There are several native runs that return to this area, not to mention the thousands on their way to the Snake River in Idaho.
 We back troll bait wrapped Kwikfish in this area and typically enjoy great fishing and scenery.

 Beautiful surrounds and ground zero for some pretty incredible fishing.
 One trip to the Klickitat will have you coming back again and again.

 Chinook and Coho begin entering the Cowlitz River in early September.
 This is a fun fishery for those that like to fish eggs.
-We will back bounce, hover fish and cast plugs for these fish.
+We will back bounce, hover fish, and cast plugs for these fish.
 They’re good biters and the meat is still in good shape.

 Tillamook Bay is fed by five Salmon producing rivers, making it one of the best Fall Chinook options in the Northwest.
 Chinook begin entering the bay in September and by October fishing is in full swing.
 We fish herring in the lower bay and ocean.
 The upper bay is primarily a Spinner fishing show.
 These fish are known for their size and are great biters.
 As an added bonus, we will also soak crab pots, providing anglers with a nice smorgasbord at the end of the day.

 The Nestucca is legendary for its Fall Chinook.
 A good day on this river will live with you for the rest of your life.

 The Wilson is probably the single greatest Salmon river in all of the NW.
 Big fish, plenty of them, and a run that goes clear through December.